bakame-php/http-structured-fields/README.md

 ### Parsing and Serializing Structured Fields

-To parse an HTTP field you may use the `fromHttpValue` named constructor provided by all the immutable value objects:
+To parse the string representation of an HTTP field you must use the `fromHttpValue` named constructor provided to all the immutable value objects:

 ```php
 use Bakame\Http\StructuredFields\Dictionary;